redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section5.md

 In the Tower menu under RESOURCES click Templates.
 Then click the ![plus](https://lh5.googleusercontent.com/gTJqFBwbrTEitHRQe8XJqFyb9CVMGPYJ_9m9B9DPCflU9xaT-6tY6WwdT0cjI-SYvI6fTF7cO80eVs5kNYwHiWVn0wNcEPmcSIL_p_eWIvHiTunfGUhhQlM99l4mubgVVlMcZbkg) button and choose Job Template.

-On the NEW JOB TEMPLATE page, enter the value below.
+On the NEW JOB TEMPLATE page, enter the values below.
 Tip: Remember that you can often click on the magnfying glass icon to get an overview of options to pick to fill in fields.